Battle of Marib (2009): Background

-Marib Governorate had been an area of prominent activity for al-Qaeda in Yemen for several years.
+Marib Governorate was a prominent area of activity for al-Qaeda in Yemen for several years.
 January 2009 saw the formation of al-Qaeda in the Arabian Peninsula (AQAP), a merger of the Yemeni and Saudi Arabian branches of al-Qaeda.
-Up until the Battle of Marib, which the exception of a string of suicide bombings on local South Korean targets in March, AQAP was relatively inactive throughout most of 2009 since the attack on the United States embassy the previous year.
-Instead, the group was mainly concerned with establishing infrastructure and connections in the tribal areas of Yemen, including in Marib, primarily throughout having its members marry into the local tribes.
+Up until the battle, AQAP had been relatively inactive militarily during 2009 with the exception of a string of suicide bombings on South Korean targets in March.
+The group was mainly concerned with establishing infrastructure and connections in the tribal areas of Yemen, including in Marib.

-The United States grew increasingly concerned with the threat posed by AQAP, sending officials to Yemen throughout the year to address the issue.
-On 26 July 2009, General David Petraeus, the head of US Central Command, conducted a meeting with Yemeni president Ali Abdullah Saleh, focusing intently on counterterrorism.
-Petraeus confirmed to Saleh that US aid to Yemen would be increased, though in return he expected that the Yemeni government would intensify its campaign against AQAP.
-In response, Saleh ordered his nephew and deputy director of the National Security Bureau, Ammar Muhammad Abdullah Saleh, to plan an offensive against an AQAP cell in Marib and negotiate with local tribal leaders for authorization to conduct it.
+The United States grew increasingly concerned with the rising threat posed by AQAP, repeatedly sending officials to address the issue with the Yemeni government.
+On 26 July, US Central Command head General David Petraeus held a meeting with Yemeni president Ali Abdullah Saleh.
+Petraeus confirmed an increase in financial aid for Yemen, but in return he expected the Yemeni government to intensify action against AQAP.
+Saleh ordered National Security Bureau (NSB) deputy director Ammar Saleh, who was also his nephew, to Marib in order to address the AQAP presence.
+He was tasked with neutralizing a local AQAP cell to prove the government's commitment to counterterrorism.
+Ammar planned out the operation and negotiated an agreement with local tribal sheikhs to conduct it.